jnth/blink1py/README.rst

 ========

 Blink(1) python library (wrapper of the C library).
-Supported and tested on with Python 2.7, 3.3 and 3.4.
+Supported and tested on 32-bits Python 2.7, 3.3 and 3.4.

 Prerequesites